 Credit risk is the risk of loss that may arise on outstanding financial instruments should a counterparty default on its obligations.
-Credit risk arises from cash and cash equivalents and amount due from subsidiary companies as well as credit exposures primarily from outstanding trade and other receivables.
+Credit risk arises primarily from outstanding trade and other receivables.
 The Group and the Company extend credit to their customers based upon careful evaluation of the customers' financial condition and credit history.
 The Company monitors on an on-going basis the results of its subsidiary companies and repayments made by them.